TonyPhipps/tech-notes/3dprinting_sla.md

 - Prepare
   - Click Light
   - Auto > Generate Automatic Supports
+  - Raft > Shape Wall
   - REMOVE supports as needed.
 Tiny supports that don't make any sense often occur.
   - Click Medium
     - Add Medium supports all the way around the mini's base, in a circle near the edge
   - Click Light